Sara-Hamilton/order-pizza/README.md

 _This is the Epicodus weekly project for week 3 of the Intro to Programming course.
 Its purpose is to display understanding of object-oriented principles and prototypes in JavaScript._

 _Order Pizza:_
-* Allows the user to choose toppings and size for the pizza they's like to order.
+* Allows the user to choose toppings and size for the pizza they'd like to order.
+* Gives the user the option of ordering more pizzas with the toppings and size of their choice
+* Displays a description of each pizza ordered and its price
+* Displays the total cost of all pizzas ordered
+* Takes in the user's name and address
+* Displays an order summary consisting of the user's name and address, pizza descriptions, and prices
 * Contains a pizza constructor object with properties for topping and size.
 * Contains a prototype method for the cost of a pizza depending on the selections chosen.

 ### Specifications

+Minimum Requirements:
-* Pizza Constructor object with properties for topping and size
+* Pizza object constructor with properties for toppings and size

 * Prototype method for final cost of a pizza that takes toppings and size into consideration

 * User interface that allows the user to order a pizza and choose size and toppings

 * Display total cost to user

+Additional Specifications:
+* Order object constructor with properties for pizzas, total, and customer

+* Customer object constructor with properties for first name, last name, street, city, state, and zipcode

+* Prototype method for displaying a pizza's size and toppings

+* Prototype method for assigning a customer to an order

+* Prototype method for adjusting the total cost of an order

+* Prototype method for getting the combined first and last name of a customer

+* Prototype method for getting the address of a customer

+* Functions that allow for various forms and data to be hidden and/or shown

 ## Setup/Installation Requirements